-Educational Facilities Revenue Bonds (21ST Century College and Equipment Programs) Series 2010A
+Educational Facilities Revenue Bonds (21ST Century College and Equipment Programs) Series 2010B

-Electronic Bid, via the BiDCOMP/PARITY® Competitive Bidding System ("BiDCOMP/PARITY®") only, for the purchase of all, and not less than all, of the \$55,460,000\ Virginia College Building Authority Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2010A (the "2010A Bonds"), will be received until 11:00 a.m., RICHMOND, VIRGINIA TIME, on May 18, 2010, (unless postponed or changed as described herein), by or on behalf of the Virginia College Building Authority (the "Authority").
+Electronic Bid, via the BiDCOMP/PARITY® Competitive Bidding System ("BiDCOMP/PARITY®") only, for the purchase of all, and not less than all, of the \$337,495,000\ Virginia College Building Authority Educational Facilities Revenue Bonds (21st Century College and Equipment Programs), Series 2010B (the "2010B Bonds"), will be received until 11:00 a.m., RICHMOND, VIRGINIA TIME, on October 5, 2010 (unless postponed or changed as described herein), by or on behalf of the Virginia College Building Authority (the "Authority").
+Bidders will designate, through the submission of their bid, all of the 2010B Bonds as either tax-exempt bonds (the "Tax-Exempt Bonds"), as federally taxable Build America Bonds (the "Taxable BABs") or a combination thereof, as further described herein.